ShaadahOlamide/TechAcademy-Ass/README.md

 # TechAcademy-Ass

-I'm Sha'adah Olamide
+Name: Sha'adah Olamide

-I'm in the UI/UX track
+Track: UI/UX track

-I'd like to learn designing so I'd be avle to explore new knowledge in the Tech world
+Reason for joining: I'd like to learn designing so I'd be avle to explore new knowledge in the Tech world